 *Women aged 40-49, or over 75, are also entitled to a free mammogram, however, they receive no reminder prompts, like women aged 50-74 do.

 Book online or contact BreastScreen Australia on 13 20 50.

 A biopsy is the removal of a small sample of tissue from the breast or lymph nodes.
 The tissue is then examined by a pathologist (specialist doctor) under a microscope.
 This process helps to determine if the sampled tissue has any cancer cells.
 It also helps to determine the appropriate treatment plan.

 MAGNETIC RESONANCE IMAGING (MRI)

 An MRI produces an image of the inside of your body using magnetic fields.
 Women under 50 years of age who are at high risk of breast cancer are eligible for routine screenings with MRI through Medicare.
 To access this service, younger women must be referred by their GP or specialist.

 An ultrasound uses soundwaves to outline a part of your body.
 A breast ultrasound is used to see whether a lump found in the breast is solid or filled with fluid.
 An ultrasound is often used to check abnormal results from a mammogram.

-It’s important to do monthly breast checks so that you’re alert of any changes that might occur in the breast region.
+It’s important to be familiar with your breasts so that you’re alert of any changes that might occur in the breast region.
 If you experience any symptoms such as lumps, dimples, discharge or discolouration, head to your doctor for further examination.
 It’s also important to be remember that finding a lump doesn’t mean that you have cancer; most lumps are benign (not cancer).
 So, don’t panic if you do find a change, make an appointment with your doctor for further evaluation.